naninovel/docs/docs/api/index.md

 ## br

 #### Summary
-Adds a line break to the text in active printer.
+Adds a line break to a text printer.

 #### Parameters